sfreis/mohaus-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Madeline is an emerging museum professional with a background in archaeology, archival work, education, and guest services.
-She graduated from the University of Colorado Boulder in 2018 with a BA in Anthropology.
-Madeline came out as a member of the LGBTQ+ community in 2016 and is passionate about preserving LGBTQ+ history and documenting these stories for generations to come.
-She is currently a Master's of Anthropology student with a concentration in Museum and Heritage Studies at the University of Denver - focusing her work on LGBTQ+ representation within museum collections and exhibits.
-Alongside her studies, Madeline works as a Processing Assistant at The Dance Archive at DU.
-She also volunteers at the History Colorado Center with the Gill Foundation Associate Curator of LGBTQ+ History, Aaron Marcus, working closely with the museum's LGBTQ+ collecting initiative.
+Madeline is an emerging museum professional specializing in collections, registration, curation, and education.

+I recently completed my Master of Arts in Anthropology with a concentration in Museum and Heritage Studies at the University of Denver.
+My master's thesis, Queer is Here, Hopefully to Stay: The Incorporation and Reception of LGBTQ+ History at The History Colorado Center, used a critical museology, queer theory, and intersectional lens to explore the incorporation, development, and reception of LGBTQ+ history at History Colorado by employing museum ethnography and audience research and evaluation.
+I currently work as a Registration Assistant at the Denver Art Museum.
+In this role, I work closely with the Traveling Exhibits and Loan Registrars to ensure objects are correctly cataloged and ready for display or travel.
+In my career, I strive to make museum collections and exhibitions inclusive and accessible for underrepresented populations.